darrenldl/ocaml-SeqBox/README.md

 ## Acknowledgement
 I would like to thank [Marco](https://github.com/MarcoPon) (author of the official SeqBox) for discussing and clarifying several aspects of his project, and providing me with test data

-I would like to thank [Ming](https://github.com/mdchia/) for his feedback on the documentation, UX design, and several other general aspects of this project
+I would like to thank [Ming](https://github.com/mdchia/) for his feedback on the documentation, UX design, and several other general aspects of this project.
+And also his help on testing the building and installation of osbx on macOS.

 ## Notes
 CRC-CCITT is currently implemented via FFI and links to the static object files compiled from libcrc (https://github.com/lammertb/libcrc)